Wild Animals in Stanley Park, Vancouver, BC, Canada | StanleyParkVan.com

 Otters in Stanley Park, Vancouver, BC, Canada

-There are otters that swim in the ocean around Stanley Park.
-The place where we have seen them most often is just off of the Stanley Park Seawall at Coal Harbour.
+The place where we have seen them most often is just off of the Stanley Park Seawall at the end of Coal Harbour.

 Harbour Seals

-seal in Stanley Park, Vancouver, BC, Canada
+Seal in Stanley Park, Vancouver, BC, Canada

 You can occasionally see harbour seals when walking on the Stanley Park Seawall.